 Each of us has different hobbies.
 Some collect stamps; others prefer physical activity.
 Individuals’ interests differ from one another.
 However, is there anything that should interest every human being?
 Yes.
 As there are questions that we all need to ponder.
 Who are we?
 Where did we come from?
 How was the world created?
-What is the most important thing in life?
-It is certainly much easier to ask philosophical questions than to answer them.
+What is the essential thing in life?
+It is undoubtedly much easier to ask philosophical questions than to answer them.
 Philosophers are concerned with the search for answers to these and many other questions.
 Philosophers have pondered a whole host of questions, and only one question belongs to you – which philosopher are you?

 The author of the words “I know that I know nothing.”
 One of the founders of Western philosophy, known for his students’ works – primarily Xenophon and Plato.
 The mainstream of his interests was ethics and the way of philosophizing – dialogue.

 Plato was one of Socrates’ disciples.
-As for his philosophy, he left behind 35 dialogues that scientists divide into 9 parts.
+As for his philosophy, he left behind 35 dialogues that scientists divide into nine parts.
 Plato is the creator of the entire philosophical current that we call Platonic Idealism.
-For the Greek, the key concept was precisely the ideas that he identifies with the only real being, as opposed to material things or beings.
+For the Greek, the critical concept was precisely the ideas that he identifies with the only real being, as opposed to material things or beings.
 Thus, he distinguished between two impenetrable worlds – the world of ideas and the material world.
 The exception to these rules was the human soul and divine essence.